April 30, 2016

 Built in the 1930s, this old Pacific rail line once connected the Oregon coast and Portland.
 Flooded and repaired, flooded and repaired, it was finally abandoned and left for nature to grow over it.

-As we set out to ride this future rails-to-trails project that morning, I thought riding on the pilings between the tracks would be the worst part of the day.
+As we set out to ride this future rails-to-trails project on a morning in 2016, I thought riding on the pilings between the tracks would be the worst part of the day.
 I was wrong.
-By the end of the day, any section of clear pilings to bump over felt like pure luxury.
+By the end of the day, any section of pilings clear enough to bump over while on our bikes felt like pure luxury.

 We invented a new term that day: bushpacking.
 Our credo: "you don't have to ride a bike, but you must bring one".
-The bike was useful in helping me navigate steep climbs on foot, including a muddy cliff with a knotted rope, and it also made a nice water and snack carrier.
+The bike was useful in helping me navigate steep climbs on foot, , and it also made a nice water and snack carrier.
 Otherwise, it was almost completely useless on this epic adventure.
-The word epic is often overused, but in the case of this particular adventure, it was perfectly appropriate.
+The word epic is often overused, but in the case of this particular adventure, it felt perfectly appropriate.

 One rider carried a machete, but the woods were too thick for it.
 We scrambled and rested, scrambled and rested.
 One treacherous creek crossing featured a deeper than apparent current that almost took my bike away, and gave me a bloody ankle.

-Finally at the top, and nearing dark, we mounted up and rolled east.
+A lifetime later we reached the top of this diabolical road (which we since learned is called Beaver Slide Road) and we mounted up and rolled east.
 Sitting on the saddle never felt so good.
 The vistas were incredible and we quickly undid the day's miles in an hour.
+It had taken us eight hours to traverse 13 miles of the undeveloped rail trail.

 No comments: